code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/PCIConfigSpace.md

 - **MMCFG Space**
   - This is 256 MB space reserved at start of MMIO-Low for addressing 4k registers in PCIe.
   - Every Bus is assigned 1 MB Space.
+- **MMCFG-Base** This is the starting address of MMCFG Space & is required for constructing message for reading PCIe address space.

 ![ImgURL](https://i.ibb.co/LSnZW04/mmcfg-space.png)